charlesetienne-cote/FreeTubeAndroid/README.md

 <img src="https://hosted.weblate.org/widgets/free-tube/-/287x66-grey.png" alt="Translation status" />
 </a>

-If you'd like to localize FreeTubeCordova, please send submissions to [FreeTube's weblate](https://hosted.weblate.org/engage/free-tube/).
+If you'd like to localize FreeTube Android, please send submissions to [FreeTube's weblate](https://hosted.weblate.org/engage/free-tube/).

 ## Contact
 If you ever have any questions, feel free to make an issue here on GitHub.

 ## Upstream Donations
-If you enjoy using FreeTubeCordova, you're welcome to leave a donation using the following methods to support upstream development and maintenance.
+If you enjoy using FreeTube Android, you're welcome to leave a donation using the following methods to support upstream development and maintenance.

 * [FreeTube on Liberapay](https://liberapay.com/FreeTube)